 After trying this new routine for just over two weeks, my skin showed a vast improvement.
 Appearance-wise, it's now a lot more dewy and glowing, rather than dull and ashy.
 My makeup looks ten times better, too.
 It applies seamlessly and doesn't collect in any flaky patches — mostly because there are none!

 You don't need me to tell you that there's nothing wrong with wrinkles but the fine lines underneath my eyes must've been signs of dehydration as they're now much less obvious.
 I've also noticed a reduction in breakouts on my cheeks and forehead, which I put down to looking after my skin barrier better.
 Little did I know, spots are actually a common complaint alongside the redness and sensitivity typical of a damaged skin barrier.

 The only real downside of skin flooding is that it requires a handful of products and it takes time in the morning and evening to massage everything in.
 Happily, though, you don't have to spend a lot.
 I used The Ordinary mostly but I'm also a big fan of other affordable brands like The Inkey List, Bondi Sands, Cetaphil, CeraVe and Simple, which offer up some brilliant serums, moisturisers and mists containing hyaluronic acid, polyglutamic acid and niacinamide.

 There is an exception to the skin flooding rule.
 It is advised not to layer potent ingredients like exfoliating acids (such as glycolic, lactic, azelaic and salicylic acid) as well as any form of retinol over damp skin.
 This is because the moisture could speed up the rate at which they absorb into the skin and potentially cause irritation.
 Keep it to the gentle ones, as mentioned above.

 For me (and judging by Google, plenty of others right now), TikTok's skin flooding hack couldn't have come at a better time.
-I'll be practising this routine well into spring.
+I'll be practising this routine well into autumn and winter.